- Location: North Carolina

 - All drivers are banned from texting while behind the wheel.

-- Kids younger than eight AND weighing less than 80 pounds must ride in a car seat or booster.
+- Kids younger than 8 years old and weighing less than 80 pounds must ride in a car seat or booster.
 Depending on which comes first, kids can upgrade to a seat belt once they turn eight or top 80 pounds.

 - Car seats must be fastened in a rear seat if your child is under five, weighs less than 40 pounds, and if your car contains passenger-side airbags.
 You can bypass this requirement if your child's safety seat is airbag-compatible.